Melinysh/melinysh.github.io/_posts/2016-02-18-what-makes-a-vimrc.md

 ## Mappings
 Mappings take one Vim command and direct them to another.
 Some commands, like enabling spell check, can be cumbersome to type out everytime `:setlocal spell spelllang=en_ca` in Vim.

-Its easier to create a kind of shortcut key to activate our own commands in Vim.
+It is easier to create a kind of shortcut key to activate our own commands in Vim.
 This key is called the [Leader](http://vi.stackexchange.com/questions/836/what-is-leader).
 I define my Leader as the Space key.

 {% highlight viml %}
 let mapleader = "\<Space>"
 {% endhighlight %}

-So we can remap the spelling command seen above to a much simpler command using `nnoremap`:
+So we can remap the spelling command seen above to something much simpler using a mapping command.
+There are a couple different mapping commands and you can read about the differences between them [here](http://stackoverflow.com/questions/3776117/what-is-the-difference-between-the-remap-noremap-nnoremap-and-vnoremap-mapping).
+I prefer to use `nnoremap` because it keeps my commands restricted to normal mode and non-recursive.

 {% highlight viml %}
 nnoremap <Leader>sp :setlocal spell spelllang=en_ca<CR>
 au BufRead *.txt,*.md setlocal spell